What is imatinib?

 - An overall total response rate of 67% has been reported in a total population of 18 DFSP patients treated with imatinib.

-- The median duration of response in the phase 2 study including 12 patients was 6.2 months, with a maximum duration of 24.3 months.
+- The median duration of response in the phase 2 study including 12 patients was 6.2 months, with a maximum period of 24.3 months.

 - The rationale for the use of imatinib in the treatment of DFSP is based on its activity as a selective inhibitor of PDGFB tyrosinase kinase involved in DFSP generation and proliferation.

-- The down-regulation of the kinase enzymatic activity through the binding of imatinib results in the down-regulation of DFSP proliferation and apoptosis induction.
+- The down-regulation of the kinase enzymatic activity through the binding of imatinib results in the down-regulation of DFSP proliferation and the induction of apoptosis.

 HIV-related Kaposi sarcoma